How can employers ensure they respect Muslim workers whilst still maintaining a productive business?

 “I also found a few mosques that we nearby, enquired about prayer times, and passed on the information to my employees.
 This way, employees could still go to prayers for Eid, but didn’t have to travel too far and take too much time off work.”

-Speaking of religious accommodation requests, how can HR help accommodate all faiths in the workplace?
-Find out more here.
+Living in multicultural Singapore, how can HR help accommodate all faiths in the workplace?
+Share your thoughts below.